Evyal/boids/README.md

 ### Running the tests

-Supposing you find yourself in the build directory of the program.
+Assuming you are in the program's build directory

 ```bash
 cd testing